 When someone has a food allergy, his or her body sort of misfires.
 Instead of treating a nut or peanut like any old food, the body reacts as if the nut or peanut is harmful.
-In an attempt to protect the body, the immune system produces antibodies (special chemicals designed to fight infections) against that food.
+In an attempt to protect the body, the immune system produces antibodies (special proteins designed to fight infections) against that food.

 Here are some of the problems an allergic reaction can cause:

 In the most serious cases, a nut or peanut allergy can cause anaphylaxis (say: an-uh-fuh-LAK-sis).
 Anaphylaxis is a sudden, life-threatening allergic reaction.
 A person's blood pressure can drop, breathing tubes can narrow, and the tongue can swell.

 People at risk for this kind of a reaction have to be very careful and need a plan for handling emergencies, when they might need to use special medicine to stop these symptoms from getting worse.